This post may contain affiliate links. Read the full disclosure here.

 No!
 But I have a plant that basically takes care of herself.

 My ZZ plant lasted in the bathroom all winter with no issues.
-They are
+I’ve propagated it to make a bushier plant.

 If you’ve read my how to care for crotons article, you’ll be aware of their predilection for spider mites.